 Sentiment analysis looks at the language in reviews to determine how customers actually feel.
 "The job was fine, I guess" registers differently than "The job exceeded my expectations."
 Both might be 4 stars, but the sentiment signals are very different.

-This means that how your customers write about you matters.
-Businesses that train customers to share specific positive details get better sentiment signals than businesses that just ask for ratings.
+This means that how customers write about you matters.
+Neutral prompts that invite detail create better sentiment signals than prompts that only ask for ratings.

 Pro Tip